Austrocidaria arenosa

 Austrocidaria arenosa is a species of moth in the family Geometridae.
 It is endemic to New Zealand.
 This moth is classified as "At Risk, Declining" by the Department of Conservation.

 Taxonomy

-This species was first described by George Howes in 1911 using specimens collected at Mr O'Connors house at Titahi Bay, Porirua and given the name Eucymatoge arenosus.
+This species was first described by George Howes in 1911 using specimens collected at Mr O'Connors house at Tītahi Bay, Porirua and given the name Eucymatoge arenosus.
 George Vernon Hudson discussed and illustrated this species in his 1928 publication.
 Hudson changed its epithet to arenosa.
 In 1988 John S. Dugdale discussed this change and assigned the species to a new genus Austrocidaria.
 The holotype specimen is held at the Natural History Museum, London.

 Description

 Howes described the adult moths of the species as follows:

 Distribution

 This species is endemic to New Zealand.
-As well as the type locality of Titahi Bay, A. arenosa has also been recorded as occurring at Moeraki near Oamaru, at Paekakariki, and near Cass.
+As well as the type locality of Titahi Bay, A. arenosa has also been recorded as occurring at Moeraki near Oamaru, at Paekākāriki, and near Cass.